AmlanJSarmah/gdsc_task_round_backend_3/README.md

 # gdsc_task_round_backend_3
 A API for todo list management that can perform CRUD operation

+## Try the API
+TO try the API please click [hear](http://amlanjsarmah.pythonanywhere.com/)
+If you get a gortiguard error in **college wifi** please use mobile data for testing

 ## Installation
 1. Set up a virtual environment and install the packages in `requirements.txt`
 ```